PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 20:18:33
+Last updated: 2024-04-02 20:19:07
-Random Quote: Remember that sometimes not getting what you want is a wonderful stroke of luck. - Dalai Lama
+Random Quote: How wonderful that we have met with a paradox.
+Now we have some hope of making progress. - Niels Bohr